Vanishing (song): Composition

-A blues-inspired gospel and traditional pop number, "Vanishing" is a torch song in the form of a ballad.
+A blues-inspired gospel and "traditional" pop and R&B number, "Vanishing" is a torch song in the form of a ballad.
 Its lyrics are about one's anguish amid the gradual end of a romantic relationship: "Searching for spirits of the past / Just a trace of your existence to grasp."
 According to Andrew Chan, author of Why Mariah Carey Matters, the song "conveys romantic loss through metaphors of physical disappearance and occluded perception".
 The music, composed by Carey and Margulies, has a slow tempo and a melody that oscillates.
 Its composition lasts for four minutes and eleven seconds; an acoustic piano played by Richard Tee is the sole instrumentation.
 Carey considered bolstering it with other sounds such as drums to make it more commercially viable but opted to "preserve the integrity of the song – leave it really simple".

 The track was engineered and mixed by Patrick Dillett at Power Station and The Hit Factory studios in New York City.
 It was mastered by Bob Ludwig at New York's Masterdisk.
 Jill Warren of The Indianapolis Star considered the composition haunting and Melissa A. Jacques of the St. Petersburg Times said it evoked "spine-tingling emotion and spirituality".

 Carey's voice ranges from muted whispering to high-pitched whistle tones.
 She does not use her full vocal range during the first two verses; the styles of melisma and riffing appear in the song's latter half.
 Her first use of belting, a full-throated sound, occurs during the bridge.
 Carey concludes with a crescendo at the end of the song.
 Her vocal performance received comparisons to the vocals of American singers Aretha Franklin, Tramaine Hawkins, and Suzanne Vega.